E-junkie Shopping Cart and Digital Delivery

 Giving up my Birthday (for clean water)

-my case, this means I’m donating $1 for every year I’ve been alive, and I’m you to me celebrate my birthday by helping others whose lives are in danger in Tigray a region of Ethiopia.
+In my case, this means I’m donating $1 for every year I’ve been alive, and I’m asking you to help me celebrate my birthday by helping others whose lives are in danger in Tigray a region of Ethiopia.

 That’s right….This year, I don’t want stuff.
-I don’t about getting cute cards either or certificates.
+I don’t care about getting cute cards either or gift certificates.

 It would bless me so much to know that you help me to help others.

 So, please contribute any amount in my honor, and yours!
-Let’s a blessing.
+Let’s be a blessing.

 Click the photo for more details about the project!cleanwater